captaindav/vue-outline/README.md

 ### Planned Features

-- Pupeteer
+- Drag and Drop
-- Dynamic Loading of Children

-### Long Term Features

 - Undo/Redo
 - Forward/Back
+- Pupeteer for scraping node edit forms.

+### Long Term Features

 - Taxonomy Editing
-- Admin UI functionality
+- Menu Editing
 - Migrate module support for migrating Books to Outline
+- Dynamic loading of children

+See the ROADMAP.md file for a more complete roadmap.